The Commonwealth Government's medicinal cannabis policy now allows doctors to prescribe medicinal cannabis products to their patients.

 Medicinal cannabis products are not listed on the Pharmaceutical Benefits Scheme (PBS).
 Annual treatment costs must be met by the patient or a third party.
 Information regarding the cost of products may be obtained directly from the suppliers listed on the ODC website.

-Once the relevant Commonwealth and Victorian approvals are obtained, the doctor will be able to prescribe the medicinal cannabis product to the patient.
+Once the relevant Commonwealth and Victorian approvals are obtained, any registered medical practitioner is able to prescribe medicinal cannabis for any patient with any condition, if they believe it is clinically appropriate.